ethereum/ethereum-org-website/src/content/developers/docs/intro-to-ethereum/index.md

 ## What is a blockchain? {#what-is-a-blockchain}

-A blockchain is a public database that is updated and shared across many computers in a network.
+A blockchain is a public database that is accumulated and shared across many computers in a network.

 "Block" refers to data and state being stored in consecutive groups known as "blocks".
 If you send ETH to someone else, the transaction data needs to be added to a block to be successful.